Lenz-K/android-kvm-hello-world/README.md

 Changing the permissions of `/dev/kvm` requires root privileges on the Android device.
 First connect adb to the device.
-Instruction for different setups can be found [here](https://developer.android.com/studio/command-line/adb).
+Instructions for different setups can be found [here](https://developer.android.com/studio/command-line/adb).

 To change the permissions until the next boot, issue the following command:
 ```